ItsK1tty/w1tchdocs/docs/source/reference.rst

 * ``ped`` (``Ped``) -- The ped
 * ``ammoTypeHash`` (``Hash``) -- Weapon ammo hash

-  * You can read more about ammo types here: :doc:`ammotypes`
+  * You can read more about ammo types here: :doc:`things/ammotypes`
 * ``ammo`` (``int``) -- Ammo Type